 A testing centre operating in Slough is also currently open to Buckinghamshire residents, for booked-in visits only.

 Gareth Williams, Cabinet Member for Public Health and Community Engagement at Buckinghamshire Council, said: “The situation in Buckinghamshire is extremely serious at the moment and it is vital we all do our bit to stop the spread of the virus.
 A key way of doing this is by getting tested if you have any coronavirus symptoms – no matter how mild – and isolating unless you get a ‘negative’ result.
 Please also isolate if anyone in your household develops symptoms.

 “I would ask all residents to please remain vigilant, work together and follow all the latest guidance by going out only when necessary and by sticking to the ‘hands, face, space’ rules.
-The vaccination programme is no underway, but with cases of coronavirus still rising in Bucks, it is more important than ever that we work together to keep ourselves and our loved ones safe, and to protect our NHS services.
+The vaccination programme is no underway, but with cases of coronavirus still spreading in Bucks, it is more important than ever that we work together to keep ourselves and our loved ones safe, and to protect our NHS and social care services.
 Thank you for all your efforts in this difficult time.”